wbushey/wbushey.github.io/_posts/2011-09-02-a-national-priority-of-clear-notice.md

 </p>

 <p class="MsoQuote">
-  Why aren&#8217;t clear notices a national priority?
+  Why aren't clear notices a national priority?
 Siegel thinks they should be.
 The FTC has stated <a href="http://www.ftc.gov/os/2009/02/P085400behavadreport.pdf" target="_blank">again</a> and <a href="www.ftc.gov/os/2010/12/101201privacyreport.pdf" target="_blank">again</a> that consumer notices should be clear and easy to understand.
-Unfortunately, industry self-regulation bodies and Congress don&#8217;t seem to be as interested in presenting consumers with clear and transparent information.
+Unfortunately, industry self-regulation bodies and Congress don't seem to be as interested in presenting consumers with clear and transparent information.
 </p>

 <p class="MsoQuote">
-  Why aren&#8217;t clear notices a national priority?
-I think we should ask the DMA&#8217;s <a href="mailto:privacy@the-dma.org" target="_blank">Consumer, Ethics, and Privacy </a>department, or IAB President <a href="mailto:Randall@iab.net" target="_blank">Randall Rothenberg</a>.
+  Why aren't clear notices a national priority?
+I think we should ask the DMA's <a href="mailto:privacy@the-dma.org" target="_blank">Consumer, Ethics, and Privacy </a>department, or IAB President <a href="mailto:Randall@iab.net" target="_blank">Randall Rothenberg</a>.
 More importantly, we should ask that question to our <a href="https://writerep.house.gov/writerep/welcome.shtml" target="_blank">Representatives</a> and <a href="https://www.senate.gov/general/contact_information/senators_cfm.cfm" target="_blank">Senators</a>.
 We might also want to ask, why is it OK for businesses to trick consumers?
-Why aren&#8217;t consumers treated with respect by our businesses and our government?
+Why aren't consumers treated with respect by our businesses and our government?
 </p>

 <div id="_mcePaste" style="position: absolute; left: -10000px; top: 0px; width: 1px; height: 1px; overflow: hidden;">